hp35/tenssym/README.md

 ## Compiling and running the code

-The `tenssym.sh` script has been used to generate the enclosed [atlas](./atlas/) of nonzero tensor elements for the following point-symmetry groups:
+The `tenssym.sh` script has been used to generate the enclosed [atlas](./atlas/) of nonzero tensor elements for the following point-symmetry groups (tensor ranks from two to five):

     "cubic_4bar3m"   - 43m cubic, inversion symmetry
     "cubic_23"       - 23 cubic, no inversion symmetry